 These have been put together using fictitious information to demonstrate to SMETA users how to complete a SMETA report.
 They give more explanation of the type of information required.
 Please note the example uses typical information from China; it may vary for other countries.

 - Guidance on Operational Practice and Indicators of Forced Labour How to spot the signs of actual, likely or possible cases of forced labour, for both auditors and audit readers.

 - SMETA supplement for service providers Guidance supplement for assessing working conditions for employees of service providers and contractors working at sites of Sedex member companies or remotely from their employer’s operation.

 Sedex-member only SMETA support documents:

-These documents are available to Sedex members only, via the Sedex Knowledge Hub.
-To access the Knowledge Hub, log in to Sedex Advance and click on ‘Help’ button in the top right-hand of the page.
+These documents are available to Sedex members only, via Sedex e-Learning.
+To access Sedex e-Learning, log in to Sedex Advance and click on the Sedex e-Learning icon.

 - SMETA documents in English/Mandarin and English/Spanish